awsdocs/amazon-connect-admin-guide/doc_source/sample-disconnect.md

 # Sample disconnect flow<a name="sample-disconnect"></a>

 **Note**
-This topic explains a sample contact flow that is included with Amazon Connect\.
-For information about locating the sample flows in your instance, see [Sample contact flows](contact-flow-samples.md)\.
+This topic explains a sample flow that is included with Amazon Connect\.
+For information about locating the sample flows in your instance, see [Sample flows](contact-flow-samples.md)\.

-Type: Contact flow \(inbound\)
+Type: Flow \(inbound\)

 This sample works with voice, chat, and task contacts\.